meghanhkoon/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+1. The month that launched the most successful theatre campaigns were in the month of May.
+2. We also see that from November to December, successful theatre kickstarters decline while failed outcomes increase.
+This means that Louise should not launch her fundraising campaign during November - December.

 - What can you conclude about the Outcomes based on Goals?

+From the chart "Outcomes Based on Goals," we can conclude that fundraisers with goals below $5000 have a better chance at being successful.
+After a goal of $5000, the percentage of failed kickstarters start to increase.
+This means that Louise should lower her initial kickstarter campaign goal from $10,000 to $5000 or below.

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?